Key Reversal Patterns: Engulfing, Pin Bar, and Inside Bar

 The Engulfing Pattern

-A bullish engulfing pattern occurs when a bearish candle is followed by a bullish candle whose body completely contains (engulfs) the prior bearish candle's body.
-The implication: sellers were in control, but buyers overpowered them so decisively that they reversed the entire prior move and then some.
+A bullish engulfing occurs when a bearish candle is followed by a bullish candle whose body completely contains the prior candle body.
+Sellers were in control, but buyers overpowered them decisively.
+Most powerful at key support after a downtrend.
+Quality criteria: clear body size difference, forms at a structural level, aligns with higher timeframe trend.

 The Inside Bar